RedLanternTech/redlanterntech.github.io/_posts/2021-10-21-VSCodetoCodium.md

 title:  Switching from VS Code to VS Codium
 ---

 So here is a late post and one right after my one from yesterday.
-I've always been a big fan of VS Code from Microsoft.
+I've always been a big fan of VSCode from Microsoft.
 It still boggles my mind that Microsoft not only released a program that runs on Linux (along with Powershell and Microsoft Edge) but made it open source.
 However, these still do get a lot of criticism, especially those who are proponents of free and open source software.
 I firmly follow the belief of using what works.
 For me, VS Code works.
 I did flirt with the idea of updating this blog in Emacs or VIM, but honestly, I find myself coming back to VS Code.
 Throw on a spell checker and the VIM addon and it just works for me.

 Because of VS Codes open nature, a spinoff project that takes the code and rereleases it without the telemetry turned on (or existing).
-I get why Microsoft and other vendors do telemetry, it can help with crash data, give Microsoft an idea of its install base, and how people are using VS Code.
+I get why Microsoft and other vendors do telemetry, it can help with crash data, give Microsoft an idea of its install base, and how people are using VSCode.
 However, I am in the middle of trying to reduce how much telemetry companies do get off of me.
 For example at home I am mostly on Linux (Linux Mint and Kubuntu) and with plans on taking my next smartphone to
 GrapheneOS in the near future, its probably best to say I'm up for anything that doesn't do any telemetry data.